On the classification of certain 1-connected 7-manifolds and related problems: Certain 7-manifolds with metrics of positive Ricci curvature

 \begin{thm}[\cite{Wra97}] Let $T$ be a labelled tree with one vertex a linear $D^n$-bundle over an $n$-dimensional Ricci positive manifold and others linear $D^n$-bundles over $S^n$.
 Then the boundary of the plumbing manifold admits a metric with positive Ricci curvature. \end{thm}

-\begin{rmk} In \cite{Wra97} Wraith proved the above theorem where the based spaces of the bundles are all spheres.
-However Wraith informs us that the proof of the theorem goes through word for word in the case where one vertex has a based space with positive Ricci curvature. \end{rmk}
+\begin{rmk} In \cite{Wra97}, Wraith proved the above theorem where the base spaces of the bundles are all spheres.
+However, for the case where one bundle has a base space with positive Ricci curvature, Wraith informs us that the proof of the theorem still applies. \end{rmk}

 To simplify our problem, we also need a useful lemma:

 \begin{lem}[\cite{CW17}] Let $W_1$, $W_2$ be two manifolds obtained by tree-like plumbing with $D^n$-bundles over $n$-manifolds.
 Connect $W_1$ and $W_2$ by the following plumbing diagram to obtain $W$: